magnus390/Chatbot/README.md

 export default key;
 ```

-Replace <YOUR_API_KEY> with your actual key and don't forget to write the config file in the .gitignore file so that your credentials will be protected.
+Replace <YOUR_API_KEY> with your actual key and don't forget to write the config file in the .gitignore file so that your credentials will be protected.<br/><br/><br/>

 **4. Running the application**